lindenb/jvarkit/docs/CoverageGrid.md

       for DISCORDANT or SUPPL : arcs as a edge outside interval and the other inside the interval
       Default: false
+    --known
+      Known CNV: can be an indexed vcf.gz file or a tabix bed.gz file.
     --mapq
       min mapping quality
       Default: 1